 Sweet Potato:

-The Monash and FODMAP friendly both suggest 75g (½ cup) of sweet potato is low in FODMAPs.
+Both Monash and FODMAP-friendly suggest 75g (½ cup) of sweet potato is low in FODMAPs.
 Serving more than 100g (⅔ cup) is moderate in FODMAPs.

 FODMAP: fructans